Gerdau adds to US scrap assets

 Gerdau reportedly shipped 976,000 metric tons of steel from its North American mills in this year’s third quarter, down 4.5 percent from the 1.02 million metric tons shipped in the same quarter in 2023.

-The steelmaker's adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) in North America in the third quarter was down 25.7 percent compared with one year earlier.
+The steelmaker's adjusted earnings before interest, taxes, depreciation and amortization (EBITDA) in North America in the third quarter were down 25.7 percent compared with one year earlier.
 Year to date, Gerdau's EBITDA in North America is down by 27.4 percent compared with the first nine months of 2023.